-7.3 Hard copy logs are not required for submission.
-The club or individual should maintain log files for one year in case they are requested by Field Day Committee.
+7.5 Complete station logs are not required for submission.
+The club should maintain log files for one year in case they are requested by Field Day Committee.

-7.4 Electronic submissions through web based form or email are considered signed when submitted.
+7.7 Electronic submissions are considered signed when submitted.

 *These rules have been adapted in accordance with the rules “ARRL Field Day” and has been changed accordingly.